 3. Monitor Your Suppliers

 If you’re a manufacturer and you get anything from a finished project to a raw material, you have suppliers.
-What we found over the last number of years with recalls, especially recalls at SQF-certified sites, is that many recalls are caused by the suppliers.
-This means you can have all the necessary programs up and running within your own facility, but if your supplier screws up and they have a problem…then you're into a recall, too.
+What we found with recalls, especially recalls at SQF-certified sites, is that many recalls are caused by the suppliers.
+This means you can have all the necessary programs up and running within your own facility, but if your supplier screws up and they have a problem.
+Then, you’re into a recall, too.
 Not good.

-Having a solid program where you identify and only buy from approved suppliers, know the risks, and have ways to conduct reviews of these suppliers can all help to make sure you're getting what you're paying for.
-You want to make sure your suppliers are controlling the risks around food safety that you can't.
-For example, if you're buying ingredients from a fruit or vegetable grower, you can’t control many of the types of chemical hazards there; it's ultimately up to your supplier to control.
-Making sure your suppliers implement and follow good food safety programs ensures it doesn't become a problem for you in your marketplace.
+Having a solid program where you identify and buy only from approved suppliers, know the risks, and have ways to conduct reviews of these suppliers can all help to ensure you’re getting what you’re paying for.
+You want to make sure your suppliers are controlling the risks around food safety that you can’t.
+For example, if you’re buying ingredients from a fruit or vegetable grower, you can’t control many of the types of chemical hazards there; it’s ultimately up to your supplier to control.
+Making sure your suppliers implement and follow good food safety programs ensures it doesn’t become a problem for you in your marketplace

 4. Set Strict Personal Hygiene Standards

-Personal hygiene is an integral part of any food safety program, and this stems from the health status, including medical screening of infectious disease and bodily fluids — which is basically, making sure people aren't sick when they're coming to work.
+Personal hygiene is an integral part of any food safety program, and this stems from the health status, including medical screening of infectious disease and bodily fluids.
+This is basically, making sure people aren’t sick when they’re coming to work.
 Personal hygiene helps to prevent injuries and illnesses that can occur on the job, as well as outlines rules for personal cleanliness (including hand washing expectations), dictates which hand wash stations should be in place, and sets guidelines for personal behavior.

 5. Adhere to Temperature Control When Needed